sevas/showoff_dvcs-intro/mercurial/01_dvcs.md

 # DVCS : P2P architecture

 * free backup for every team member
-* no restriction on collaboration model
+* no restriction on the collaboration strategy
 * which is a big deal, actually